timdeschryver/timdeschryver.dev/blog/obfuscating-data-in-sql-server/index.md

 ---
 title: Obfuscating data in SQL Server
 slug: obfuscating-data-in-sql-server
 description: Obfuscating data is a common practice to protect sensitive information, such as Personally identifiable information (PII).
-In this post, I will go over some techniques on how you can obfuscate data in SQL Server.
+In this post, I will go over some techniques on how to obfuscate data in SQL Server.
 date: 2024-11-12
 tags: sqlserver, dotnet
 ---